Tomoko King

 -

-My name, Tomoko, means “your friend” or “a child with a heart of friendship” in Japanese, a reflection of the values of connection and warmth that I strive to embody in my personal and professional life.
+My name, Tomoko (友子 in Japanese) means “your friend” or “a child with a heart of friendship”, a reflection of the warmth and connection that I strive to bring into my personal and professional life.

 -